Launch 2025 registrations now open

 Philosophy of Ministry

 From that time to today, Phillip’s main work has been his regular exposition of the scriptures.
 Be it at the university at lunch times, on Sundays in church, at the Cathedral lunch time ministry or Two Ways Ministries evening Forums for young adults and weekend conference preaching, Phillip has devoted himself to preaching Christ by consistently expounding the Bible.
-His pastoral counselling, evangelistic ministries, polemical and apologetic forays, itinerant preaching, and initiatives in founding new ministries, organizations and media have all taken place in the context of this basic work of teaching the scriptures week by week.
+His pastoral teaching, care and leadership, evangelistic ministries, polemical and apologetic forays, itinerant preaching, and initiatives in founding new ministries, organizations and media have all taken place in the context of this basic work of teaching the scriptures week by week.

 KCC and MYC